Back to All Guides

 Additional steps for natural gas and propane units

-Gas HVAC systems share many maintenance steps with electric models — tank flushing, T&P valve testing, and anode rod inspection are identical.
+Gas HVAC systems share many maintenance steps with electric models — system flushing, service valve testing, and air filter inspection are identical.
 However, gas units have additional components that require attention: the burner assembly, pilot light, thermocouple, gas connections, and exhaust flue.
 Brands like Rheem and Bradford White are common gas models in North Carolina.

 Gas Safety Warning